emencia/emencia-django-tracking/README.rst

 The problematic was :

- *I have wrote some articles, and updating many pages on my Django website, how can I inform my visitors for these updates*
+ *I have wrote some articles, and updating many pages on my Django website, how can I inform my visitors for these updates ?*

 Emencia.django.tracking allow you to track the activity of your models without changing it, and display this timeline.